Talking about tomorrow

 Council tax discounts

-A PIP award may mean you can claim a discount on your council tax.
-If a young person is 18 or over and receives the enhanced rate for the daily living component of PIP, you may qualify for a discount as their carer.
+A ADP award may mean you can claim a discount on your council tax.
+If a young person is 18 or over and receives the enhanced rate for the daily living component of ADP, you may qualify for a discount as their carer.

 Whether you qualify, and by how much, depends on how many adults live in your property and their circumstances.
 Speak to your local authority.